eljuano-93/eljuano-93/README.md

 - 👋 Hi, I’m @eljuano-93.
 Argentinian lawyer and IT enthusiastic.
      I'm from Argentina.
 I speak spanish and english.
-Also I'm learning italian and german.
+I'm learning italian and german also.
 - 👀 I’m interested in AI innovation, legal engeneering, legal management and data analysis.
 - 🌱 I’m currently learning Python, SQL, Web Development, and so on...
 - 💞️ I’m looking to collaborate on projects related to legal management, legal engineering, AI processes and data management